Drag-ons/DraconicSlider-Releases/README.md

 Welcome to Draconic slider the go to slideshow application for e621/e926

-Latest Version: **0.3.2**
+Latest Version: **0.4.0**

 # Features

-* Allows you to search, scroll and slideshow your favorite images.
+* Allows you to search, download and slideshow your favorite images.

 * Automatic slideshow that allows you to browse hands free with a configurable timer.